Civil rights movement (1865–1896): Political organization

-The Union Leagues promoted militia-like organizations in which the blacks banded together to protect themselves from being picked off one-by-one by harassers.
+The Union Leagues promoted militia-like organizations in which the Black people banded together to protect themselves from being picked off one-by-one by harassers.
 Members were not allowed to vote the Democratic ticket.
 The Union Leagues and similar groups came under violent assault from the KKK after 1869, and largely collapsed.
 Later efforts to revive the Union League failed.

-Black ministers provided much of the black political leadership, together with newcomers who had been free blacks in the North before the Civil War.
-Many cities had black newspapers that explained the issues and rallied the community.
+Black ministers provided much of the Black political leadership, together with newcomers who had been free Black people in the North before the Civil War.
+Many cities had Black newspapers that explained the issues and rallied the community.

 Factionalism

-In state after state across the South, a polarization emerged inside the Republican Party, with the blacks and their carpetbagger allies forming the Black-and-tan faction, which faced the all-white "lily-white" faction of local white scalawag Republicans.
+In state after state across the South, a polarization emerged inside the Republican Party, with the Black people and their carpetbagger allies forming the Black-and-tan faction, which faced the all-white "lily-white" faction of local white scalawag Republicans.
 (The terms for the factions became common after 1888, a decade after the end of Reconstruction.)
-The blacks comprised the majority of Republican voters, but got a small slice of the patronage.
+The Black people comprised the majority of Republican voters, but got a small slice of the patronage.
 They demanded more.
 Hahn explains the steps they took: